Shut Up (Trick Daddy song)

 "Shut Up" is a song by American rapper Trick Daddy, released in 1999 as the lead single from his third studio album Book of Thugs: Chapter AK Verse 47 (2000).
 It features American rappers Deuce Poppito, Trina and C.O.
 The song was produced by Black Mob Group.

 Background and composition

-The instrumental of the song features a riff of trombones and tubas performed by the marching band of Miami Northwestern Senior High School, where Trick Daddy and Trina graduated from.
+The instrumental of the song features a riff of trombones and tubas influenced by the music of the marching band of Miami Northwestern Senior High School, where Trick Daddy and Trina graduated from.

 Critical reception

 Writing for AllMusic, Jason Birchmeier commented, "Above all though, Book of Thugs boasts 'Shut Up,' his rowdiest club-banger yet, also notable for reprising the dynamic Trick Daddy-Trina collaboration that had made 'Nann Nigga' such a success two years earlier."
 Steve "Flash" Juon of RapReviews praised the song, writing "the thuggish 'Shut Up' has that uniquely chunky horn funk and simple 'Uh-huh, okay, whassup?
 SHUT UP' chorus that will win fast converts at the club."